Silo isn’t really a word we use in everyday life, in fact it is probably one of those corporate terms that people dislike using in meetings.

 Take small steps and figure out your priorities and quick wins.
 Brushing up on your people skills and the art of persuasion will always help, too.

-This is an opportunity to start with your own discipline and find out where people are working in isolation to the detriment of your content strategy.
+Within marketing teams alone, where content teams usually sit, there can be areas or individuals working in isolation.SEO, paid advertising, social media, print collateral and PR are some of the areas of marketing which should effectively collaborate with the content experts.This is an opportunity to start with your own discipline and find out where people are working in isolation to the detriment of your content strategy.
 Let's look at some examples.

 The content and SEO teams are working in isolation.
 The content team spend a month crafting a huge amount of content for a new website, half of which is already signed off.
 The SEO expert reviews this half way through the project and have questions about the keywords, suggested improvements and potential landing pages.